tryoxiss/tryoxiss/README.md

 This is msotly just where I store source code for my stuff!

+(I have like 50 github pages repos from various web testing that I haven't bothered to delete... )

 Profile piture: I lost the pcirew link, if someone has it please email me and i'll add it.

 <!---